-Democrats Worry Attorney General Has A Pre-Election Surprise In The Making
+Democrats Worry Attorney General Has An 'October Surprise' In The Making

 Democrats are monitoring the status of an investigation by prosecutor John Durham, who appears to be looking at intelligence gathering and other actions by the Obama administration in 2016.
 Barr tapped Durham to look into the origins of the Russia investigation in May 2019.

-When Florida Democratic Rep. Debbie Mucarsel-Powell asked Barr whether he would commit to not releasing any report by Durham before the November election, Barr said, bluntly, "no."
+When Rep. Debbie Mucarsel-Powell, D-Fla., asked Barr whether he would commit to not releasing any report by Durham before the November election, Barr said bluntly, "No."

 Durham has been on the job for more than a year now, leading some lawyers familiar with the investigation to believe he may be close to the end.
-One such source told NPR that Durham has asked to interview former President Barack Obama's director of Central Intelligence, John Brennan, confirming a report by NBC News.
+One such source told NPR that Durham has asked to interview former President Barack Obama's CIA director, John Brennan, confirming a report by NBC News.

 That source said both sides are trying to iron out details for the interview, which largely involves technical questions.
-The source added that Brennan has been told he is not a target of the prosecutors.
+The source added that Brennan has been told he is not a target of prosecutors.

 Areas of interest

-For his part, Attorney General Barr said Obama and former Vice President Joe Biden, who's now running for president, are not targets in the case, either, and that criminal investigations are focused on other people.
+For his part, the attorney general said Obama and former Vice President Joe Biden, who's now running for president, are not targets in the case either, and that criminal investigations are focused on others.

 One may be former FBI lawyer Kevin Clinesmith, who allegedly doctored an email used as part of a process to secure court approval to renew surveillance on onetime Trump campaign adviser Carter Page.